emecdelam/multiplayer_snake/python/player_code/README.md

-# Creating an ai pyton snake
+# Creating an ai snake

 ## Connection